ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 This way, when our iteration concludes, our sum has reached the total number of iterations scaled to a range of `[0, 1]`, and the progress bar will reflect completion.

 #### 3.4.6 execution button
-We wish to provide the user a way to run the sentiment analysis whenever all options are correctly selected.
+We wish to provide the user with a way to run the sentiment analysis whenever all options are correctly selected.
 We can define a button using the following syntax:

 ##### **Code**
 ```Python